solidzone/mailmeteor-landing/mail-merge-gmail/mail-merge-gmail.md

 ### The best free mail merge for Gmail

 Looking for the cheapest providers to send bulk personalized email using a mail merge?
-To send bulk emails in Gmail for free you can either pick a mail merge solution that offers a generous free plan or build your own mailmerge script.
+To send bulk emails in Gmail for free you can either pick a mail merge solution that offers a generous free plan or [build your own mail merge script](/mail-merge-gmail/script).

-Currently the best free mail merge are:
+Currently the best free mailmerge are:

 1. Mailmeteor
 2. Building a mail merge using Apps Script